Brand Name Rythmodan Common Name disopyramide

-Urine retention problems: Disopyramide may cause urine retention.
+Urinary retention: Disopyramide may cause urinary retention.
+This is more likely to affect men with an enlarged prostate gland, however it can also affect women.
 If you experience any difficulties with urination while taking this medication, contact your doctor.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are taking disopyramide, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.

 Seniors: Seniors may experience memory problems and confusion when using this medication.

 What other drugs could interact with this medication?